 When the actual minimum and maximum of an attribute are unknown, or when there are outliers that dominate the min-max normalization, z-score normalization (also called zero-mean normalization) should be used.
-In this case, the normalization is performed by subtracting the mean from each attribute value and then dividing the result by the standard deviation of this attribute.
+In z-score normalization, the values for an attribute A are normalized based on the mean and the standard deviation of A. A value v is mapped to v' as follows: